jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/008_survey.md

 * A Survey return type is a key
 * Survey buttons can be horizontally or vertically arranged
 * Follow the (visual) guide below to create a Survey response type.
-* Typical validation examples can be seen at the bottom of this page
+* Syntax for Survey type logic writing and a typical usage example can be seen at the bottom of this page

 ---